iterative/dvc.org/content/blog/2021-11-17-november-21-heartbeat.md

 ## Tweet Love ❤️

-Last but never least, I leave you with this tweet:
+Last but never least, I leave you with this great tweet from Paige Bailey, this time about CML's docs:

 https://twitter.com/DynamicWebPaige/status/1459395186027470849?s=20